Citation of United Kingdom legislation: Citation of secondary legislation as a whole

-Scottish Statutory Instruments
+Scottish statutory instruments

-A statutory instrument made by the Scottish Government is called a Scottish Statutory Instrument (or SSI).
+A statutory instrument made by the Scottish Government is called a Scottish statutory instrument (or SSI).
 Each of these is separately numbered, with the numbering resuming from "No. 1" at the start of each calendar year; thus the Radioactive Substances Exemption (Scotland) Order 2011 is cited as "SSI 2011 No. 147", or more simply as SSI 2011/147.

-Acts of Sederunt made by the Court of Session or Acts of Adjournal made by the High Court of Justiciary are numbered as Scottish Statutory Instruments.
+Acts of Sederunt made by the Court of Session or Acts of Adjournal made by the High Court of Justiciary are numbered as Scottish statutory instrument.

-Welsh Statutory Instruments
+Welsh statutory instruments

-A statutory instrument made by the Welsh Government is called a Wales Statutory Instrument.
+A statutory instrument made by the Welsh Government is called a Welsh statutory instrument.
 Each of these is numbered as part of the sequence of UK SIs but is also numbered separately as part of a "W." series, with the numbering resuming from "W. 1" at the start of each calendar year.
 Thus, the Isle of Anglesey (Electoral Arrangements) Order 2012 is cited as "SI 2012 No. 2676 (W. 290)" ("OS 2012 Rhif 2676 (Cy.
 290) in Welsh).

-Statutory Instruments relating to Northern Ireland
+Statutory instruments relating to Northern Ireland

 Statutory instruments made by Order in Council as primary legislation for Northern Ireland are numbered as part of the main UK series of SIs, but are also numbered separately as part of an "NI" series, with the numbering resuming from "NI 1" at the start of each calendar year.
 Legislation passed by the Northern Ireland Assembly cites these instruments by the "NI" number only.

-Secondary legislation made by the Northern Ireland Executive is numbered sequentially as part of the Statutory Rules of Northern Ireland, with the numbering resuming from "No. 1" at the start of each calendar year.
+Secondary legislation made by the Northern Ireland Executive is numbered sequentially as part of the statutory rules of Northern Ireland, with the numbering resuming from "No. 1" at the start of each calendar year.
 The numbering mirrors that used for the UK's main series of SIs; thus the Prohibition of Traffic (Ardoyne, Belfast) Order (Northern Ireland) 2011 is cited as "SR 2011 No. 270".
 Previously this type of secondary legislation was numbered as "Statutory Rules and Orders (Northern Ireland)".